moehriegitt/hob3l/README.md

 ### Different Build Variants

-The makefile supports 'normal', 'release', and 'devel' build variants, which can be switch using the 'MODE=normal' (default), 'MODE=release', or 'MODE=devel' command line variables for make.
-The selection is stored in the file .mode.d, so next time you invoke 'make', it uses the same build variant.
+The makefile supports 'normal', 'release', and 'devel' build variants, which can be switched using the `MODE=normal` (default), `MODE=release`, or `MODE=devel` command line variables for make.
+The selection is stored in a file `.mode.d`, so next time you invoke 'make' without a `MODE` parameter, the previous build variant is chosen.

 ### Different Compiler Targets

-To compile with the standard 'gcc' whatever it is, for x86:
+To compile with the standard 'gcc', whatever that is, for x86:

 ```
     make